Tom-Ainsworth/tu_du_/README.md

   code, but as you can see from the above commit, it left only 1-2 lines.
 I didn't think this was worth the change, and issues caused by the change, so I kept all task/list handling in run.py.

-5. Menu would ask user to complete tasks even when the list was empty
+5. Prompt would ask user to complete tasks even when the list was empty
 - [Commit: acd94e3](https://github.com/Tom-Ainsworth/tu_du_/commit/acd94e392b8ba9f2201dbcd092ebb184a43f5aba)
   I added an `if not` statement to check for an empty list, and only show the relevant options if so.

 6. Within the `Complete a Tu_Du_` option, "Return to Main Menu" was being appended as a string to the `selected_list`
 - [Commit: f77c378](https://github.com/Tom-Ainsworth/tu_du_/commit/f77c378ccf444084436f9e42742dc920b7179477)
   The plan here was to append a menu option so users could go back without completing a task.
-Thanks to testing by [Maya Claveau](https://github.com/Maya-Claveau), they found this bug, which I then fixed by adding `get_menu_options(selected_list).
+Thanks to testing by [Maya Claveau](https://github.com/Maya-Claveau), she found this bug, which I then fixed by adding `get_menu_options(selected_list).

 7. `save_all_lists()` & `reset_all_lists()` were not updating the global variables